beibitech/beibitech_cn/exampleSite/content/english/pages/privacy-policy.md

 You can always contact us if you have any questions regarding our privacy and cookie statement.
 Besides that, you have the following rights regarding your personal data:

-- **Right of access** : you have the right to see what kind of personal data we process about you.
+- **Right of access** : you have the right to access personal information we hold about you, how we use it, and who we share it with.
+If you believe we hold any other personal information about you, please contact us.
 - **Right of rectification** : you have the right to rectify any personal data we process about you, if this information is (partially) wrong.
 - **Right to object** : you have the right to object against the processing of your personal data by us, or against direct marketing.
 - **Right to be forgotten:** you can file a request with us to remove any personal data we process of you.
-- **Right to data portability** : if technically possible, you have the right to ask us to transfer your processed personal data to a third party.
+- **Right to data portability** : you have the right to receive a copy of certain personal information we process about you.
+If technically possible, you have the right to ask us to transfer your processed personal data to a third party.
 - **Right to restriction of processing** : you can file a request with us to (temporarily) restrict the processing of your personal data.
 - **Right to revoke your consent** , when we process your data based on your consent.